SciCrunch/SPARC-Citations/citation_markdown.md

 ## Innervation of enteroendocrine cells in the gastric mucosa in human and pig - including a description of the innervation of mucosal vasculature
 **DOI:** 10.26275/x1ht-tsiz **Dataset ID:** 294 **Dataset Version:** 1

 **Citation:** Di Natale, M., Oparija, L., Hunne, B., Furness, J., Fahkry, J., Pustovit, R., &amp; Stebbing, M. (2023). <i>Innervation of enteroendocrine cells in the gastric mucosa in human and pig - including a description of the innervation of mucosal vasculature</i> (Version 1) [Data set].
-SPARC Consortium. https://doi.org/10.26275/X1HT-TSIZ
+SPARC Portal. https://doi.org/10.26275/X1HT-TSIZ

 ## Dataset Citations
     DOI: doi:10.17504/protocols.io.8u7hwzn [Protocol]